 Early-onset schizophrenia occurs in teenagers ages 13–18 years.
 It is more common than childhood schizophrenia, but it is still fairly uncommon.

 Numerous studies on early-onset schizophrenia have reached mixed conclusions about the course of the condition.
 However, more recent research suggests that symptoms tend to be more severe when they appear early in life.

 - more hospitalizations

 - less employment functioning

 - less overall functioning

-A 2014 study suggests that exposure to more environmental risk factors for schizophrenia in people with a genetic predisposition to the disease might cause symptoms to appear earlier in life.
+The older 2014 study above suggests that exposure to more environmental risk factors for schizophrenia in people with a genetic predisposition to the disease might cause symptoms to appear earlier in life.

 - hallucinations, or perceiving things others do not